conestack/node.ext.ldap/README.txt

 TODO
 ====

+- increase test coverage

+- changed info and __call__ on user object

+- adding ldap nodes, users, groups

+- finish pas plugin

+- plone integration: bda.ploneldap
+  - views for LDAPUsersConfig, LDAPGroupsConfig for the plone-control-panel working directly on the ones in bda.pasldap's multiplugin
+  - nothing else, everything else -> bda.pasldap or better bda.ldap

+- test with plone4

+- figure out how to store config and when to create the users and groups folders

+- control panel beautification: fieldsets, three tabs: server, users, groups

+- config presets for common setups in bda.ldap, with loading/choosing support in bda.plone.ldap

 - TLS/SSL Support. in LDAPConnector
   could be useful: python-ldap's class SmartLDAPObject(ReconnectLDAPObject) - Mainly the __init__() method does some smarter things like negotiating the